Table of Contents

 Check out our Rogue Arena Card Ranking Spreadsheet to see the value we attribute to all the cards you may be offered as a Rogue.

 The Druid Hero Power is decent, as you can use it defensively and slowly stack up armor, or aggressively and trade your health for potential card advantage.
-Cards such as Swipe, Starfire, Druid of the Claw, or Ironbark Protector will always have pretty big impact on the board during the mid-late stages of the game, while cards such as Wrath and Claw offer the Druid great solutions for the early game.
+Cards such as Swipe, Starfire, , or Ironbark Protector will always have pretty big impact on the board during the mid-late stages of the game, while cards such as and Claw offer the Druid great solutions for the early game.

 The Journey to Un'Goro expansion provided many strong improvements for Druid in Arena.
 Tortollan Forager in particular provides a huge amount of value for the class, bolstering early-game potential while not sacrificing the ability to play large threats later in the game.